fenomas/wasgen/README.md

 [Live demo](https://andyhall.github.io/soundgen/) ← open that and hit keys to play sounds.

-In short: you pass in a static object that describes a set of oscillators, filters, parameters and so forth, and this library constructs the audio nodes, connects everything, applies envelopes and sweeps, and cleans up afterwards.
+In short: you pass in a static object that describes a set of oscillators, filters, parameters etc, and this library constructs the audio nodes, connects everything, applies envelopes and sweeps, and cleans up afterwards.

 (Instrument presets in the demo page are borrowed/converted from [TinySynth](https://github.com/g200kg/webaudio-tinysynth))

-## Usage
+### Install

 Install as a dependency: